amorenoz/ovn-flowmon/README.md

 Where OVS_FLOWMON_IP is the IP Address where ovs-flowmon can be reached.

+### OVN mode (Experimental): Sample OVN drops
+OVN mode interacts with a running OVN cluster and configures drop-sampling mode.
+Also, it can add the correspondent per-flow IPFIX sampling configuration a running OvS.

+The result is the ability to visualize the packets that are dropped by OVN as well as the LogicalFlows, stages, etc that caused the drop.
+Example:

+     ./build/ovs-flowmon ovn --nbdb tcp:172.18.0.4:6641 --sbdb  tcp:172.18.0.4:6642 --ovs unix:/var/run/openvswitch/db.sock

 ## Aggregates
 The flow table supports aggregation.
 Aggregation is a useful tool to visualize exactly the flows you're looking for.